Health Studies

 Breadth Requirements: Natural Sciences

-HLTC17H3 - Introduction to Rehabilitation Sciences
+HLTC17H3 - Rehabilitation Sciences

 This course will provide students with an introduction to the rehabilitation sciences in the Canadian context.
 Students will gain knowledge regarding the pressing demographic needs for rehabilitation services and research, as well as the issues affecting the delivery of those services.